Moree SHS to be renamed after Amissah-Arthur

 The Vice-President, Dr Mahamudu Bawumia, made this known in a tribute he read on behalf of the government at a state funeral for the former Vice-President at the Accra International Conference Centre in Accra yesterday.

-The former Vice-President died on Friday, June 29,
+The former Vice-President died on Friday, June 29, after he had collapsed while working out at the Airforce Gym in Accra.

 Dr Bawumia described the former Vice-President as having “a soothing balm in the tempestuous waters of Ghanaian adversarial politics.”